JT2M0L3Y/MyPL/README.md

 # README

 <a name="title"></a>
-## MyPL - Compiled Programming Language
+## MyPL - Programming Language Interpreter

 <a name="desc"></a>
 ### Description